isuihko/selolaskuri/README.md

 4.8.2018: Added support for CSV format (comma-separated values).
 NOTE!
 When inputting results, use point, not comma, e.g. 2.5 or 0.5.
 Version now 2.0.0.10, 4.8.2018.
 Also Java version is up-to-date.

+10.8.2018: Added text "Enter=laskenta" into vastustajanSelo field.
+Also added commands to be executed in vastustajanSelo field: test - add test data which could be used when taking window captures. clear - clear all input and output.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.